A guide to the Infinity Stones in the Marvel Movies

 In the comics, Thanos managed to collect all six Infinity Gems, each of which provided him with control over a different aspect of creation.
 In essence, when combined on a gauntlet they made him an omnipotent god.
 In order to win over the love of the incarnation of Death, Thanos began by wiping out half of all life in the universe.
 After killing most of the Marvel heroes and villains, he then ascends to become a cosmic entity.
 To do so he is forced to leave his body (and the gauntlet) behind, allowing his granddaughter Nebula to steal the Infinity Gauntlet and restore the universe to how it was.

 With Phase Three underway, the MCU is speeding toward its own version of the Infinity Gauntlet saga.
-It will likely come to a head in Avengers: Infinity War, but first, there is one more Infinity Stone to be unveiled, and a few more still to re-discover.
+It will begin in earnest with Avengers: Infinity War then probably conclude in the as-yet-unnamed Avengers 4 in May 3, 2019.

-With that in mind, we have a look at where the Infinity Stones currently are in the MCU, what they do, how they compare to their comics counterparts, and in what film the last stone may appear.
+With that in mind, we have a look at where the Infinity Stones currently are in the MCU, what they do, and how they compare to their comics counterparts.

 In the comics: The Marvel comics’ equivalent of the Tesseract is the purple Mind Stone, which allows the user to appear anywhere in space instantly.
 At full power, the user can be anywhere and everywhere at the same time.